patrick330602/pkscbk/README.md

-# pkscbk
+# Pkscbk

-Patrick's scoop Bucket - My Personal Scoop repository
+Patrick's scoop Bucket -- My Personal Scoop repository

 Programs that I use for scoop but will possbily have problems to include in `main` or `extra`.